Campus Improvement Plan

 Lever 3: Positive School Culture, Lever 5: Effective Instruction

-Strategy 2: Create PBIS lessons hat emphasize the importance of displaying positive behavior campus-wide and in the classrooms.
+Strategy 2: Create PBIS lessons that emphasize the importance of displaying positive behavior campus-wide and in the classrooms.

 Strategy's Expected Result/Impact: Improve students' mindset, leading to improved decision making.